-- IT facilities, whether College-owned or private, must be used in accordance with the Code of Conduct, which relates to Information Technology facilities, items of equipment and their use.
-Inappropriate images or material may be neither stored nor viewed on a PC, laptop or memory device.
+- IT facilities, whether College-owned or private, must be used in accordance with the Acceptable User Policy, which relates to Information Technology facilities, items of equipment and their use.
+Inappropriate images or material may be neither stored nor viewed on a PC, laptop or device.

 F. Notes and rules for Day Pupils:

 - Day Pupils must uphold high standards of dress and behaviour when traveling between the College and home.
 They should be dressed in appropriate uniform for the day.